dillonHe/EasyEDA-Documents/Tutorial/SpiceSimulation.md

 	Using **Document > New > Spice Symbol…** also automatically sets the Spice Prefix of the symbol to X which is essential for a .subckt definition to attach to your symbol.

 	Remember that the Spice Pin names assigned to the symbol **must** be numbered in the same order that they appear in the .subckt.
 So, if there are four pins named A, B, C and D in the order 1, 2, 3 and 4 in the subckt, then the corresponding pins on the symbol must be in the same number order.
-They don’t have to have the same names: you could have symbol pins named; fish, go, moo and banana but if they correspond, in the same order, to the .subckt names A, B, C and D then they must be numbered as:
+They don't have to have the same names: you could have symbol pins named; fish, go, moo and banana but if they correspond, in the same order, to the .subckt names A, B, C and D then they must be numbered as:

 	![](images/105_SpiceSimulation_NewSipceSymbol.png)